lancor/worldsandwes/README.md

-# Project Title: Shaping our Worlds and Exploring Our We(s): WebVR and Computer science Ethics
+# Project Title: Shaping our Worlds and Exploring Our We(s): WebVR and Computer Science Ethics
 Name of Principal Investigator (PI):Lisa Lancor, Computer Science
 Invesitagators: